Santoku: Variations

-Some of the knives employ san mai (or 'three layered') laminated steels, including the pattern known as (墨流し, suminagashi).
+Some of the knives employ san mai (or 'three layered') laminated steels, including the pattern known as lit. 'flowing-ink' (墨流し, suminagashi).
 The term refers to the similarity of the pattern formed by the blade's damascened and multi-layer steel alloys to the traditional Japanese art of suminagashi marbled paper.
 Forged laminated stainless steel cladding is employed on higher quality Japanese santoku knives to improve strength and rust resistance while maintaining a hard edge.
 Knives possessing these laminated blades are generally much more expensive to match the higher quality.

 There are many copies of santoku-pattern knives made outside Japan that have substantially different edge designs, different balance, and different steels from the original Japanese santoku.
-One trend in santoku copies made of a single alloy is to include fluting or recesses, hollowed out of the side of the blade, similar to those found in meat-carving knives.
-This fluting creates small air pockets between the blade and the material being sliced in an attempt to improve separation and reduce cutting friction.
+One trend in santoku copies made of a single alloy is to include fluting or recesses, also known as a Granton edge, hollowed out of the side of the blade, similar to those found in meat-carving knives.
+This fluting creates small air pockets between the blade and the material being sliced in an attempt to reduce cutting friction, improve separation, and maintain a more uniform thickness from spine to blade edge, (an example is shown above).

+With few exceptions, Japanese knives do not have a bolster, but santoku knives typically have a cross-over appeal with Western market for kitchen knives leading to variants with handles in the European style incorporating a full-length tang with a bolster between the handle and blade, as seen in these last two images.